-Graphic novelist and illustrator Gareth Hinds will be a guest faculty member at Taking Your Writing and Art to New Places: Published Authors and Illustrators at Work, September 25-29, 2019.
+Graphic novelist and illustrator Gareth Hinds was a guest faculty member at 2019’s iteration of Gather: A Community Retreat for Published Authors and Illustrators.

 Gareth started out self-publishing.
 When his book Beowulf took off in the educational market, Candlewick Press offered to republish it.
 Since then, he’s created many critically-acclaimed graphic novels based on literary classics including King Lear (which Booklist named one of the top 10 graphic novels for teens), The Merchant of Venice (which Kirkus called “the standard that all others will strive to meet” for Shakespeare adaptation), The Odyssey (which garnered four starred reviews and a spot on ten “best of 2010” lists), and his newest, The Iliad.
 Gareth is a recipient of the Boston Public Library’s “Literary Lights for Children” award.

 In a Teaching Books guest blog post, Gareth writes: “Drawing a graphic novel is a bit like making a film–on your own.
 The artist becomes the writer, director, production crew, costume designer, art director, location scout, cinematographer, the special effects team, the actors, and the editor.”
 (See full post here.)

 As our guest on the blog today, Gareth answered five questions about his creative process.

 What are some discoveries you’ve made around your own artistic process?

 Gareth: For me, process is really the key to the work.
 It affects the results at every stage, and it defines the experience of creating the work.
 For good or ill, I tend to reinvent my materials and methods for the finished art for every new project — I’m always trying to improve my process and also trying to achieve specific new effects that the previous style didn’t do well.
 As I explore that, I both learn and grow, which is great, and spend a lot of time not producing pages, which is less great.